Natural Happiness –

 How can we stay happy when there’s so much uncertainty around?
 The answer is to cultivate yourself like a garden, and grow your own wellbeing by learning from nature.

-Natural Happiness is a simple, practical guide that supports people in their personal lives, in their work, and in making sense of wider issues.
+Natural Happiness is a simple, practical guide that supports people in their personal lives, in their work, and in making sense of wider issues: it’s all in Alan’s new book, see more here.

 People are organisms: constantly changing, and with interactions between physical, emotional, mental, and inspirational aspects.
 In cultivated ecosystems, such as organic farms and vegetable gardens, we can see how to shape and steer an organism to achieve the outcome we need, and this is a great guide to cultivating human nature.